networkimprov/mnm/README.md

 which may be followed by arbitrary format 8-bit data:
 `001f{ ... <"dataLen":uint> }dataLen 8-bit bytes of data`

+Protocol errors by the client and login failure/timeout cause the server to terminate the connection after emitting a quit response:
+`{"op":"quit", "error":string}`

 Ack responses from the server have the following required headers:
 `"id":string, "msgid":string, <"error":string>`

 Messages from the server have the following required message headers:
 `"id":string, "from":string, "posted":string, "headsum":uint`

-0. TmtpRev gives the latest recognized protocol version; it must be the first message
+0. TmtpRev gives the latest recognized protocol version; it must be the first message.
 `{"op":0, "id":"1"}`
 Response `{"op":"tmtprev", "id":"1"}`

-1. Register creates a user and client queue
+0. Register creates a user and client queue.
 _todo: receive-only accounts which cannot ping or post_
 _todo: integrate with third party authentication services_
 `{"op":1, "newnode":string <,"newalias":string>}`